Michael Adie: Biography

 Adie played a significant role in introducing the measure in General Synod that led to the ordination of women priests.
-He was Chairman of the General Synod Board of Education and was appointed a CBE in the 1994 Birthday Honours for services to education.
+He was Chairman of the General Synod Board of Education and was appointed a Commander of the Order of the British Empire (CBE) in the 1994 Birthday Honours for services to education.

+After retiring from Guildford, he became honorary assistant bishop in the Diocese of Chichester in 1996 and, in 1995, of Portsmouth, where, in the latter diocese, he lived at Froxfield, Hampshire.

-He was married in 1957 to Anne Devonald Roynon (b.1930- d.
-2013); they had three daughters and one son.
+In 1957, he married Anne Devonald Roynon (1930–2013); they had three daughters and one son.
+Michael Adie died of pneumonia on 4 March 2024, at the age of 94.